 - Online scheduling of drug tests

-- Ability for the donor or the company representative to enter the required identifying information prior to arrival at the collection site
+- Ability for the donor or the company rep to enter the required identifying information prior to arrival at the collection site

 - Less data entry errors resulting in lost or mismatched specimens